 One of the children once told me how it was that their mother, Merida, who was principal of one of the lower school campuses, kept track of them all when they were out and about.

 She said simply that her mom whistles.
 Yep.
 Whistles.
 Think Captain von Trapp, only she didn’t employ his method of having a different tune for each child.
 She would signal to the family with a single phrase of melody that they all would respond to.
 The distinctive notes would rise above the clamor and jangle of the noisy crowds, no matter where they were.
-It could be heard above the racket of the grocery store with its crashing shopping buggies and PA announcements.
+It could be heard above the racket of the grocery store with its crashing shopping buggies and squawking PA system.
 It would sing above the referees’ whistles and fans’ cheers at a sporting event.
 And those of us who filled the stands or made up the crowds would hear it and watch five heads pop up, alert, swiveling about, looking for mom.
 The point was that the focus was not on who was being called, but who was doing the calling.

 Are you being called?